 Spokesmen for Padilla and Perez did not immediately return telephone messages.

-Steinberg said supporters should concentrate on trying to create more affordable housing, which is one of the goals of redevelopment agencies, and on
+Steinberg said supporters should concentrate on trying to create more affordable housing, which is one of the goals of redevelopment agencies, and on using redevelopment agency assets to pay for other economic projects.

 He said the Senate next week will consider his SB654, which would let local governments spend $2 billion in remaining affordable housing redevelopment funds.